JulianVidal/AGDA_HTML/reports/index.md

 were added.
 The usage text from the CLI was also added to the report.

 # 21 - Post-Meeting Report

+Reviewed the first draft of the report, there are some citations missing for the MLFMF section of the literature review.
+There are also typos throughout the report, so it needs to be proofread.
+There is a todonotes package that makes todo notes more apparent on the report, so they aren't submitted by accident.
+There is also a package cleveref, that adds the type of reference being made which makes it easy to keep references consistent.
+When explaining the reason for the compilation speed up or slow down, make sure to say that it is speculation as the real reason isn't known.
+Run tests on the MacBook Air to get more results.

 # 21 - Notes

+On of first sentence of the literautere rewview of MLFMF should have a citation.
+Andrej baure used that backend, add a citation to the git repository.

+check todonotes package to add to do notes to the report.

+when referencing sub seciton only metion sesction, even better

+Using clever ref, using cref that adds the type of reference it is.

+Write that the reason are speculation on why thee compilation can take a long time.